top of page

 2. Cancer Prevention

-Colorectal cancer can largely be prevented by adherence to the above guidelines.
+Colorectal cancer can largely be prevented by adherence to the above guidelines

-No prospective clinical trial has shown that either a nutritional or pharmaceutical
+No prospective clinical trial has shown that either a nutritional or pharmaceutical intervention has reduced the risk of colorectal cancer

 Eat a variety of fruits, vegetables and whole grains